thefrontside/interactors/website/docs/quick-start.md

   </TabItem>
 </Tabs>

-Please refer to the Cypress section on our [Integrations](/docs/integrations#cypress) page for more details as there are additional setup steps.
+Please refer to the [Cypress](/docs/cypress) guide for more details as there are additional setup steps.
 :::

 ## Import Interactors in your test suite